Myles Garrett Ejected After Hitting Mason Rudolph's Head With Helmet

-CLEVELAND (KDKA) — A brawl broke out at the end of the Steelers’ loss Thursday against the Cleveland Browns.
+CLEVELAND (KDKA/AP) — A brawl broke out at the end of the Steelers’ loss Thursday against the Cleveland Browns.

 Here’s the full play.
 Myles Garrett hit Rudolph with his own helmet.
 Maurkice Pouncey (#53) threw punches and a kick. pic.twitter.com/kzJDd4Hj53